skompc/FreeLiberatorDx2/README.md

 Visit <code>cert.pem/certs/index.html</code> and click download.

-Install the certificate through your phone's settings as a CA certificat (google it).
+Install the certificate through your emulator's settings as a CA certificate (google it).

 Run the game!